NotSmailk/SimpleZombieGame/README.md

 # SimpleZombieGame
  Zombie Shooter

- Models and Animations form Mixamo.
+ Models and Animations taken from Mixamo.

 Used Assets:
 - Free Deadly Kombat